kemckinnmsft/HOL3000/instructions.md

 For several of the exercises in this lab series, you will require an active subscription.
 We are providing an Azure Pass for this purpose.
 You will be provided with an Azure Pass code to use with the instructions below.

-### Creating an Azure Pass subscription is a two step process

-- Redeem your Azure Pass Promo Code
-- Activate your subscription

-##Step 1: Redeeming a Microsoft Azure Pass Promo Code:
+## Redeeming a Microsoft Azure Pass Promo Code:

 1. [] Log into @lab.VirtualMachine(Client01).SelectLink using the password +++Pa$$w0rd+++
 1. [] Right-click on **Edge** in the taskbar and click on **New InPrivate window**.